micmejia/bible-dump/NKJV/Hebrews/Heb 5.md

 For every high priest taken from among men is appointed for men in things _pertaining_ to God, that he may offer both gifts and sacrifices for sins.

 ###### 2
-He can [^a]have compassion on those who are ignorant and going astray, since he himself is also subject to weakness.
+He can have compassion on those who are ignorant and going astray, since he himself is also subject to weakness.

 ###### 3
 Because of this he is required as for the people, so also for himself, to offer _sacrifices_ for sins.